-This aspect consists of trigger time, the detection zone, and recovery time.
+This aspect consists of trigger time, the detection zone, and the recovery time.
 The detection zone tells you the distance the camera can trigger the animal.
 Cheaper models offer a range of 50 feet while more high-end models provide around 85 feet or more.

 For trigger speed, look for a camera that offers less than one second.
 You need the camera to be as fast as possible so you can capture the animal when it moves rapidly.
 Recovery time should also be faster so you can capture the next picture without any delay.